Be aware of the apps on your child’s cell phone.

 They are convenient and handy.
 They can also build walls between people and lure young people into dangerous territory.

-Cell phone apps can lay the foundation for trouble if parents are not aware.
+Cell phone apps can lay the foundation for trouble if parents are not aware of it.
 Even if you are aware, what do you do to protect your children?

 Here are just 6 cell phone apps or online platforms that parents need to be aware of if they hope to keep the connection alive, healthy, and active between their child.
 It is up to parents and concerned adults to determine whether these apps and cell phones along with tablets are dangerous to our young people.
 The dangers that can be found in these apps is in how they are used.